 A class action lawsuit, or class action, is a lawsuit where the plaintiff is comprised of a group of people represented collectively by one member of that group – the named plaintiff/class representative.
 Although the named plaintiff/class representative is the only person named on the lawsuit, the other plaintiffs are still participating equally in the suit even though they are considered absent parties.
 The named plaintiff/class representative only acts as a figurehead for all absent parties involved in the class action.
 Any decision made about the named plaintiff/class representative’s case also applies to all other plaintiffs.

 Class action lawsuits are extremely complex.
 If you want to file a class action lawsuit, it’s best to seek legal-council from an experienced prosecution lawyer.
 In order to qualify for a class action lawsuit, the plaintiff must fill out a complaint file sheet, file a complaint with the court, serve a complaint to the defendant, receive class action certification from the court, and find other individuals with the same complaint that are willing participants in the class action.

-There are 12 steps of filing a lawsuit:
+There are 12 steps of filing a civil lawsuit:

 It depends on the complexity of the case.
 Most litigations take 18-36 month.
 But some litigations can take as long as 3-4 years or more.

 Law firms cannot ethically lend money to clients.
 There are services that provide loans against cases, but these loans are often subject to extremely high-interest rates and unfavorable terms.

 We strongly recommend that you speak with your attorney before entering into any lawsuit loan agreement.

 We do not reject any cases based solely on your state of residency.